Guidance for Safe In-Person Showings

 - Don’t use the bathroom.

-Home Inspectors have received their own legal opinion and the Ontario Association of Home Inspectors has advised that “OAHI’s corporate counsel has confirmed home inspections are still essential ‘in the context of a real estate transaction process…’” during the State of Emergency.
-Their letter can be found here at: https://www.oahi.com/english/news/update-april-4-home-inspections-a-an-essential-service-in-ontario.htm
+Home Inspectors have received their own legal opinion on April 4, 2020 from the Ontario Association of Home Inspectors (OAHI) that reads: “OAHI’s corporate counsel has confirmed home inspections are still essential ‘in the context of a real estate transaction process…’” The OAHI has told us they believe this essential services designation has not changed from last year.

 Service Providers such as photographers, videographers, stagers and cleaners may generally be able to do what they need to do at the Seller’s home in support of a real estate transaction.

 Service Providers would fall within the “Essential Business” category of Supply Chain businesses that supply another Essential Business, namely the real estate agent services.
-However, at least the following steps are required:
+However, their services need to be necessary for the real estate agent’s services business and at least the following steps are required:

 - The REALTOR® (and not their client) contracts with and retains the Service Provider’s services;

-- Especially in the case of videographers, cleaners and stagers, the REALTOR® has appropriately contracted with their client to provide the client with those services;
+- Especially in the case of videographers, cleaners and stagers, the REALTOR® has appropriately contracted with their client to provide the client with those services so those services are necessary for the REALTOR® to provide his or her services;

 - Only people absolutely necessary attend; and

-- All other Emergency Orders and laws are followed including local public health authority guidelines.
+- All other regulatory requirements and laws applicable to Grey Zones during the Stay-At-Home Order are followed including local public health authority guidelines.

-This is based upon Ontario’s Emergency Orders in place April 9, 2020.
+This is based upon all of Ontario being in the Grey Zone, subject to the Stay-At-Home Order and the regulations as of January 18, 2021.
 As the COVID-19 situation is constantly changing, please note that the rules can change at any time.
 We encourage you to call the Government of Ontario’s Stop the Spread Business Information Line at 1-888-444-3659 for questions about specific services.

 Disclaimer.
 The information contained in this post is not meant to be relied upon as legal advice by REALTORS®, or others.
 Members wishing further clarity or advice should seek independent legal advice specific to their circumstances.
 Due to the quickly changing regulatory environment during the COVID-19 emergency, this document may not be current or accurate by the time it is read.